ictxiangxin/boson/README.md

 v0.1

-Boson can use productions given by the user to generator grammar analyzer code.
+Boson can use production sentences given by the user to generate grammar analyzer code.

 Only support Python3.